Skip to content

 CPW Calculator

-Conductor-backed-free coplanar waveguide.
-Trace + two ground rails on the top layer; no bottom ground.
+Plain coplanar waveguide, no bottom ground.
+The trace runs between two ground rails on the top layer.
 Wadell elliptic-integral formulation.

 Units